Krystropolis/form-generator/README.md

 - Visually connect the field to any associated checkboxes for a more intuitive user experience, perhaps with intentional spacing.

 ### EmailField
+Supports input type **email**.
+Has an example of how a field might be marked as required; this would require an update to App and sample-data, as well.

+*Potential Improvements*
+- Display format requirements on field exit instead of form submission.

 ### CheckboxInput
+Supports input type **checkbox**

+*Potential Improvements*
+- Visually connect the checkboxes to any associated fields for a more intuitive user experience, perhaps with intentional spacing.

 ## Available Scripts